-The law about reporting sexual abuse and sexual offences, as it applies to psychotherapists and counsellors.
+The law about reporting sexual abuse and sexual offences, as it applies in the UK to psychotherapists and counsellors.

 By Juliet Grayson